 Why 31 grams?
 The price of gold is conventionally measured in troy ounces.
 One troy ounce is 31.10348 grams.
 Here, to make things easy, I rounded this number to 31 grams.
 If you are not too math-challenged, then feel free to use all the decimal places.

 Step 3: Sort Your Scrap into Piles of Fineness

 Now you're ready to sort your gold into piles by its purity, that is, by how much actual precious metal versus base metal is in the scrap.
 You will calculate the value of each pile separately.

 Use a magnifying glass if necessary to determine the fineness of the gold, then sort it into piles by fineness (10K, 14K, 18K, or 24K, where K means karat).

 Note: Gold-plated scrap cannot be weighed this way and should be excluded from this calculation.

 Weigh each pile using a gram scale.
 Write down how much it weighs in grams.

-Alternatively, you can use an accurate scale that uses standard avoirdupois ounces or troy ounces as a unit and then manually convert to grams.
+Alternatively, you can use an accurate scale that uses standard avoirdupois ounces or troy ounces as a unit and then manually converts to grams.
 If you do this, then note that for every avoirdupois ounce of scrap gold you have, you have approximately 28.35 grams of gold.
 (So if you had 3.2 ounces of gold, you'd have 3.2 times 28.35 or 90.72 grams.
 If your scale measures in troy ounces, you'd have 3.2 times 31.10348, which would be 99.53 grams.
-This example is just for use in explaining this step - don't use it in the calculations below.)
+This example is just for use in explaining this step—don't use it in the calculations below.)